Pot Farmer’s Almanac—September: Pests, harvest prep

 Weed plants like temperate conditions.
 Generally, in the vegetative phase, thisn is 70-85°F, with 40-60% relative humidity.
 In the flowering phase, this is 65-80°F, with 40-50% relative humidity.

 Indoor vs. outdoor marijuana growing

-Growing outdoors is the cheapest and easiest way to grow, but you need the proper space to do it, and the space needs to be able to get ample sunlight throughout the growing season.
-You’ll need a backyard or plot of land, and you’ll need to keep the plants away from nosy neighbors.
-Keep in mind that this plant will smell while it’s growing, especially during the flowering stage.
+Growing outdoors is the cheapest and easiest way to grow, because you can utilize the power of the sun and other natural resources, but you need the proper space to do it, and the space needs to be able to get ample sunlight throughout the growing season.
+Often, you can let plants grow large and get big yields with more space outdoors.

 How to choose a marijuana strain to grow

 At the end of the day, you want to grow a strain you like.
 A single plant can yield between a half-pound and a full pound of dried buds, depending on how big your plants get, so you’ll have a lot of it come harvest time.